Stephen-Seo/SimpleArchiver/README.md

     -- : specifies remaining arguments are files to archive/extract
     If creating archive file, remaining args specify files to archive.
     If extracting archive file, remaining args specify files to extract.
+    Note that permissions/ownership/remapping is saved when archiving, but when extracting they are only preserved when extracting as root!

 Note that `--compressor` and `--decompressor` cmds must accept data from stdin and return processed data to stdout.